gsmitheidw/weka/README.md

 ---

 ## Build
-This a repository source for building Weka nupkg for the Chocolatey Package Manager for Windows.
-To build this:
+To amend the source and build this:

 1. Install git and [chocolatey](https://www.chocolatey.org)
-2. Clone this repo with `git clone`
+2. Clone this repo with `git clone https://github.com/gsmitheidw/weka.git` Make any changes required to the source.
-3. Package source code to nupkg with `choco pack`
+3. Package source code to nupkg with `choco pack` inside the .\weka\weka folder.
-4. Install using: choco install weka --source <current folder where nupkg is>
+4. Install using: `choco install weka --source <path>` where <path> is the folder the nupkg is stored.